kahramanemir/Neuron-Training/README.md

-# Neuron Training
+# Neural Network Training

 ## 📌 About The Project

-This project implements a simple neuron training model using a perceptron-like approach.
+This project implements a simple neural network training model using a perceptron-like approach.
 It takes in a dataset with two inputs and a target value (student study time, attendance, and actual grade) and adjusts weights using a basic gradient descent algorithm to minimize error.

 ## 🚀 Features

 ✅ Random weight initialization
 ✅ Dataset normalization for better convergence
 ✅ Training through iterative weight adjustment
 ✅ Mean Squared Error (MSE) calculation
 ✅ Console output for real-time results
 ✅ User input for additional predictions

 ## ⚡ Getting Started

 To run this project, follow these steps:

 1. Clone the repository
 2. Open the project in a C# development environment (e.g., Visual Studio)
 3. Run the `Program.cs` file
 4. Follow the console instructions for additional predictions

 ## 📜 Algorithm Details